Divisions

 The Strategic Litigation Unit handles complex affirmative litigation and defends the separation of powers and constitutional rights of Tennesseans.

-• Real Property and Transportation Division: The Real Property and Transportation Division primarily represents the Tennessee Department of Transportation in the eminent domain acquisition of property and property rights for public use and in defense of those rights.
+• Real Property and Transportation Division: The Real Property and Transportation Division represents the Tennessee Department of Transportation in its acquisition of property and property rights for public use through eminent domain.
 The Division has offices in Nashville, Knoxville, Chattanooga, and Jackson.

 Criminal Justice Section

-• Criminal Appeals Division: The Criminal Appeals Division handles all appellate matters in procuring and defending criminal judgments in the state courts.
+• Criminal Appeals Division: The Criminal Appeals Division handles all appeals from criminal judgments State criminal courts.
 Division attorneys are responsible for interlocutory, extraordinary, direct and post-conviction appeals, defending state criminal judgments in state habeas corpus proceedings, and advising local prosecutors on complex legal issues.
 The Division has a team of attorneys who work with the Governor’s legal counsel and Department of Correction attorneys in dealing with extradition and detainer matters.

 • Federal Habeas Corpus Division: The Federal Habeas Corpus Division defends state criminal judgments against collateral attacks in federal court.
 Because federal habeas corpus is the last stage in the three-tier review process for criminal judgments, Division attorneys also handle end-stage capital litigation in death penalty cases.